 Surfaces is one of the largest flooring conventions in the world.
 I have gone a number of times.
 The members of The Floor Pro Community sent me there a year ago and one of them arranged to have a Segway donated to me so I could traverse the miles of exhibits in an upright position.
 Unfortunately, the security team there decided my Segway was a danger to the visitors and made me use a sit-down cart.
 The cart got stuck trying to get into a restroom and I managed to run over several toes and bump into a few displays.
 Donations have been way down on my flooring site, but I do want to go again – this time using my Segway.
 I feel I need to attend to help make other flooring manufacturers and organizations aware of the support we offer to the industry.

-5.)
 Lead a Segway tour of part of The Pacific Crest Trail.
+Nope, had to give up my Segway.

-And parts of my beautiful home town, Quincy, California.
+And parts of my beautiful hometown, Quincy, California.
 After returning from Vietnam, I worked for a short time in a training program for the U.S. Forest Service.
 During part of those months, we built 3 miles of the Pacific Crest Trail.
 It was hard work, but it was a wonderful experience.
-I’d love to re-live part of that by taking some fellow Segway gliders, especially those who use them as mobility aides, on a trail glide.
+I’d love to relive part of that by taking some fellow Segway gliders, especially those who use them as mobility aides, on a trail glide.
 I’d like it to include a short tour of the historic and scenic areas of Quincy.
+Unfortunately, my Segway has become inoperable and I have become too unsteady, so I’ve had to give it up.

 6.)
 Get a college degree.